zenoss/ZenPacks.zenoss.Import4/README.markdown

 ZenPacks.zenoss.Import4
 =======================
+When a user upgrades Zenoss 4.x to a 5.x environment, there is also a need to migrate the existing 4.x operating data to the 5.x environment.
+This zenpack provides the back-end of the migration functionalities.

-This zenpack provides the back-end implementation of the migration functionality from the Zenoss 4.x application to a 5.x one.
-When the ZenPack is installed, it contains two control-center services.
-The functionalities are encapsulated by the service run commands defined in `ZenPacks/zenoss/Import4/service_definition`.
+When the ZenPack is installed in the 5.x environment, it provides two control-center services.
+The migration functionalities are encapsulated into the service run commands defined in these two services - `imp4mariadb` and `imp4opentsdb`.

-The implementation is done by a set of python programs with shell script when convenient. flock over NFS is used for control flow synchronization.
+The back-end is implemented by a set of python programs and shell scripts. `flock` over NFS is used to control flow synchronization.

-The migration process includes three logical parts - model objects, events archive, and performance data.
+The migration process includes three logical classes of operations listed below - events archive, Models, and performance data.

 Events archive
 --------------
-Event migration is a relatively straightforward process.
-The related event database and index are first extracted from the back-up file from the 4.x application and directly imported into the 5.x database.
+Event migration is relatively straightforward.
+The related event database and index are first extracted from the back-up file from the 4.x application.
+There contents are imported directly into the 5.x database, i.e.  `zenoss_zep`.

-* imp4mariadb service commands:
+* related imp4mariadb service commands:
 ```
 events-database - import the zenoss_zep event database
 events-index - copy the zep_index